Experiential Learning

 ETA/Search Funds Workshop

-This workshop provides an introduction to the various pathways to ETA, as well as a detailed exploration of the various phases of an entrepreneur’s journey.
+This workshop, run by the Center for Entrepreneurship, provides an introduction to the various pathways to ETA, as well as a detailed exploration of the various phases of an entrepreneur’s journey.
 The first half of the workshop covers background about different ETA models, raising investor capital, conducting a search for a suitable company and closing a private equity buyout transaction.
 The second half addresses relevant topics pertinent to being a first-time CEO and considerations related to operating a microcap company.
 Industry participants will join the majority of sessions to bolster the content and add unique personal perspective to the discussion.
 Background reading will often include case studies wherein these practitioners are the case protagonists.

 Outside of the lecture and discussion series, students will also engage each week with active industry participants in experiential learning.
 By directly collaborating with entrepreneurs, students will gain a firsthand understanding of the nature of the work undertaken by search funds and other entrepreneurial sponsors.